Cape San Blas Activities – Things to Do on Vacation

 We recommend: Two-Bit Stable Horseback Riding: Kymber Lewandowski 850-227-4744.
-See a video of Horseback Riding on Cape San Blas beach by Two-Bit Stable.
 If you are a CAPE ESCAPE VACATION RENTALS guest, contact me for a link to their online booking page for 5% off your ride!

 You can also call Broke A Toe at 850-899-RIDE.
 Enjoy a moonlit ride on a full moon, sunset ride, wagon rides or lessons!

 Another unique activity you can enjoy on the beach is a beach bonfire!
 Be sure to dig a hole for your fire so you “leave no trace” on the beach when you’re done.
 Bring a firelog to help start the fire (there are no Boy Scouts on the beach).
 You can get firewood at the Cape Trading Post, Scallop Cove or the Piggly Wiggly.
 Do be sure to be away from the dunes when you dig your hole!
 Great to enjoy after a beautiful Cape sunset!

 There is wonderful fishing in the area—from the shore, from a boat, in the ocean or bay or one of the fresh water ponds in Barrier Dunes!
 The waters of the Apalachicola Bay & the Gulf of Mexico from Carrabelle to Mexico Beach are know to be among the richest in marine life in the world due to the nutrients carried down on the Flint, Chattahoochee, Oclocknee, St. Marks & Apalachicola Rivers!
 What can you catch?